19829984/19829984.github.io/_drafts/2023-09-12-MetalSlugCamera.md

 > Given that the second level is a zombie level where most enemies do not have long ranged attacks, this design decision was probably made to force the player to be closer to the enemies as they come from the right side of the screen.

 ### First Iteration
-First I tried to check for the player’s screen space X coordinate and moving the camera such that they stay on the left side.
+For the first iteration, I have the level setup such that it is laid out along the X axis, and placed the camera looking at the level from the side.
+I tried to check for the player’s screen space X coordinate and moving the camera directly such that they stay on the left side.
 This works, but the movement is jumpy and inconsistent using a constant scroll speed offset.

 ![Untitled](/assets/metal_slug_cam/jittery_implementation.png)